oracle/cloud-native-devops-workshop/containers/docker001/Participant-Guide.md

 Here is a synopsis of the steps in the above URL:

 Use an editor or VI to create a file named "docker-compose.yml":

+> *Note - just as with the Dockerfile above, case of the file name is important.
+Use all lower case for "docker-compose.yml"*

 ```
 $ vi docker-compose.yml